baka3k/baka3k.github.io/docs/codingchecklist/docs/05_coding_checklist_design.md

     // to do smth
 }
 ```
-- [ ] (Recommendation) Prefer composition over inheritance
+1. - [ ] [Recommendation] Prefer composition over inheritance

-- [ ] (Recommendation) Do not use static navigation in xml - instead, use [Kotlin DSL](https://developer.android.com/guide/navigation/navigation-kotlin-dsl)
+1. - [ ] [Recommendation] Do not use static navigation in xml - instead, use [Kotlin DSL](https://developer.android.com/guide/navigation/navigation-kotlin-dsl)

 <br />

 ## 02. Design Data

-- [ ] (Mandatory) Declare API class correctly, use Nullable type for optional property.
+1. - [ ] [Mandatory] Declare API class correctly, use Nullable type for optional property.
 Default value for network/io response data.
 For example:

 ```kotlin
 @Serializable